AshleySantana/OnlineBookClub/README.md

         - Used SwingUtilities.involeLater() for proper UI threading
         - Implemented validation handling from the user, making sure that it doesn't allow blank inputs
 4. Manali Sanyal
-   - Original Issue:
+   - Original Issue: Issues with Meeting MVC - controller not implemented
-   - Solution:
+   - Solution: Implemented controller and confrimed button functionality
+   - Made sure GUI was functional
+   - added logic in Meeting, MeetingsList